susizhang/Project3-Todolist-/README.md

 # Project3-Todolist

-Create a To do list where you can :
+1) Create a To do list where you can :

--Add a Todo -Mark a todo as done -Edit a Todo -Delete a Todo
+-Add a Todo
+-Mark a todo as done
+-Edit a Todo
+-Delete a Todo

-Level 2
+2) Level 2

+-LocalStorage
+-Object-oriented approach
--LocalStorage -Object-oriented approach: .Think of the architecture .Code the classes with properties and methods accordingly
+  .Think of the architecture
+  .Code the classes with properties and methods accordingly

-Level 3 (Optional)
+3）Level 3 (Optional)

 Transform into React component for Todo / Todolist